 His video already has 26K likes and 500K views, so I understand that my probability of winning is very low.
-But in terms of his goal of getting people “over this hump,” I’d say he succeeded with me, and I feel good too.
-Because of this contest, there’s now a video of mine that’s freely available online, and I’ve also had the experience of making this video.
+But in terms of his goal of getting people "over this hump," I'd say he succeeded with me, and I feel good about myself too.
+Because of this contest, there's now a video of mine that's freely available online, I think it teaches something interesting, and I've had the experience itself of making this video.

 The most surprising challenge I had was simply reading aloud.
 After making the slides and writing the script, I thought I was basically done, because all I had to do was record myself reading the script.
 Since PowerPoint records audio on a per-slide basis, I usually had to read for less than 1 minute straight.
 This was much more difficult than I had anticipated.
 In a prerecorded presentation, even a slight slip or hesitation is often jarring enough to justify a retake.
 On top of that, while reading aloud, I'd catch written typos or make edits to the script, which further slowed down the process.
 Finally, as we all know, listening to your own voice is a fairly unpleasant experience.

 I'm somewhat tempted to spend a more time on a thumbnail and title, but I'm not sure where to begin.
 Clickbait certainly works, and if I truly feel like people gain utility from my video, then in some sense, I'm morally obligated to please the YouTube algorithm gods.
 But it also feels kind of icky.
 I suspect this ickiness is common among new folks like me.
 Getting more views is the clearest way of defining success, so am I basically saying that I don't want to succeed?
 Well that sounds weird and self-sabotaging.
 I'm still not sure how to reconcile this.